Beach Boulevard (Hamilton, Ontario): History

-The first aboriginals to settle in the Hamilton area called the bay Macassa, meaning "beautiful waters".
+The first Indigenous peoples to settle in the Hamilton area called the bay Macassa, meaning "beautiful waters".
 It was not until bridges were built, the marshes drained and a canal cut through the bar that Hamilton started to expand.
 Before that its chief importance was as a military station, guarding Burlington Heights and the head of the lake.

 One of the residences had served as one wing of the old Hamilton fort which had been used in the War of 1812.
 This building was moved around the time of the First World War by 16 teams of horses – a journey which took 6 weeks.
 The spot is about eight miles from the city and was reached by Steam or electric street cars or by boat.
 On May 24, 1877, the first "Beach Train" rolled along the strip, the Hamilton and North-Western Railway.
 Electrical Radial service began in 1905.
 After that, the Hamilton and North-Western Railway stopped carrying passengers along the beach strip.
 But it carried freight until the line was abandoned in 1982.

 In 1903 a Mr. H. Knapman formed the Canadian Amusement Company and opened up an amusement park, operating from 1903 to 1978 on Burlington Beach, which today is known as Hamilton Beach.
 It featured boats, boathouses, swings & slides, snack bars and a fun house named the Crazy House.
 Shortly thereafter carrousels and a ferris wheel were added and by the 1950s a small roller coaster and pony rides were included in the parks' inventory.
 A wooden dance floor was installed for the Pier Ballroom with Sunday-evening talent contests with popular artists international performers appearing.
 In 1978 the City of Hamilton did not renew the Canal Amusement Park lease and the park was closed.

 North of Beach Boulevard on Lakeshore Road is an historic lighthouse and the Joseph Brant Museum, a replica of the home of Joseph Brant.